Privacy Policy

 Purpose and legal basis

-The conference tools are used to communicate with prospective or existing contractual partners or to offer certain services to our customers (Art.
-6 para.
-1 lit. b GDPR).
-Furthermore, the use of the tools serves to generally simplify and accelerate communication with us or our company (legitimate interest within the meaning of Art.
-6 para.
-1 lit. f GDPR).
-If consent has been requested, the tools in question are used on the basis of this consent; consent can be revoked at any time with effect for the future.
+The conference tools are used to communicate with prospective or existing partners or to offer certain services (Art.
+6 (1) lit. b GDPR).
+Furthermore, the use of the tools serves to generally simplify and accelerate communication with us or our institution (legitimate interest within the meaning of Art.
+6 (1) lit. f GDPR)..
+If consent has been requested, the tools in question will be used on the basis of this consent; consent can be revoked at any time with future effect.

 Storage period